OpenRiskNet/example-java-servlet/openshift/templates/README.md

 (note that we first need to delete the old pod before deploying it again).
 If you check the results again you will see the message `WTF unauthenticated user`.

 So far so good, but orphan pods aren't much use.
-We really need then to be created by a replication controller.
+We really need then to be created by a deployment.

-## replication-controller.yml
+## deployment.yml

-The main purpose of using a replication controller is:
+The main purpose of using a deployment is:

 1. to provide resiliance - if a pod fails it will be replaced with a new one
 1. to provide scalability - you can increase and decrease the number of pods that are running
+1. to allow rolling upgdates - automatically re-deploy when your app is updated

-Our replication controller template handles creating the pod that the previous step created.
+Our deployment template handles creating the pod that the previous step created.

 First clean up from before: